 Mr. Cassaday has strong business and senior executive experience and also serves on other public company boards.
-This experience qualifies him to serve as the chair of Manulife's board.
+This experience qualifies him to serve as the chair of Manulife's board and as a member of the corporate governance and nominating committee.

 John Cassaday was appointed as Chairman of the Board on May 4, 2018.
 Mr. Cassaday was previously President and Chief Executive Officer of Corus Entertainment Inc., a position he held since its inception in 1999 until his retirement on March 31, 2015.
 Prior to Corus, Mr. Cassaday was Executive Vice President of Shaw Communications, President and Chief Executive Officer of CTV Television Network and President of Campbell Soup Company in Canada and the United Kingdom.
-Mr. Cassaday also serves on the board of Irving Oil Ltd. (non-public company).